hindu-comm/weblogs/manasataramgini/2016/02/2016-02-24_the-ghosts-of-tulagiri.md

 somewhat anxiously looked around.
 Before long he caught sight of an oldish brownish-grey woman standing on the other side of the entrance somewhat hunched, her face partly covered by the uttara-vastra she had wrapped around it.
-Somakhya to himself: “Ah\! that’s convincing but I should give her a taste of her own fun”.
+Somakhya to himself: “Ah! that’s convincing but I should give her a taste of her own fun”.
 Having ascertained that she had not noticed him he quietly crept away from his position and suddenly appearing close to her caught her mouth in a firm grip with one hand and with the other placed the knife to her throat.
 In the shock of the attack Lootika’s legs nearly gave way beneath her when Somakhya whispered in her ear: “hiraṇyajālikā, kṛṣṇajālikā.
-Good show spidery, let’s be going\!”
+Good show spidery, let’s be going!”

 En route to the temple Somakhya pulled off her face mask and giving her back her glasses smiled: “Quite convincing, but do you think you were